wbic16/jeff-mitchell-dev/README.md

 # Jeff Mitchell's Dev Profile Site

-Welcome to my developer profile site, written in Rust, with the Yew web framework.
-Styling is done with Vanilla CSS.
+Welcome to my developer profile site, written in Rust, with the Leptos web framework.
+Styling is done with Tailwind CSS.
 This code base is open to all to study, use, refine, and extend.
 I only ask that you try to make your own content.

 I welcome contributions to this site, especially styling.
 I prepared this readme file to help those who just want to do that.
 To get started, here are some instructions:

 ## Fork

 Fork this repo to your own GitHub account.
 This will allow you to contribute back by creating branches with new additions for which you can send me pull requests.
-I will evaluate them and incorporate them if I feel they benefit and enhance the site.
+I will evaluate them and incorporate them if I feel they benefit the site.
 If you don't know how to fork, Google it, then come back.

 ## Install Rust

 Sorry, you have to.
 Instructions are here: [Install Rust](https://rust-lang.org/tools/install).
 Once Rust is installed on your computer, you'll have access to the cargo build tool.

-## Do the Yew Tutorial
+## Do the Leptos Book

-This site is written using the Yew framework for Rust.
-If you've used React, you'll be right at home.
-Yew is heavily inspired by React.
-I recommend doing the Yew tutorial here: [Yew Tutorial](https://yew.rs/docs/tutorial) Trust me, it's excellent and time well spent.
+This site is written using the Leptos framework for Rust.
+If you've used another declarative library or framework (i.e. React or Svelte), you'll be right at home.
+I recommend doing the Leptos book from beginning to end here: [Leptos Book](https://book.leptos.dev/) Trust me, it's excellent and time well spent.

 ## Install Prerequisites